 The Polsky Building.
-The largest academic building in Ohio, this renovated downtown department store is home to the University Archives, the Archives of the History of American Psychology, the School of Speech-Language Pathology and Audiology and its Audiology and Speech Center, the Department of Public Administration and Urban Studies, the School of Social Work, the Continuing Education Office, the Office of International Programs, the Graduate School's Office, the Office of Research Services and Sponsored Programs, the Institute for Policy Studies offices, the Center for Health and Social Policy, and Taylor Institute for Direct Marketing.
+This renovated downtown department store is home to the University Archives, the Archives of the History of American Psychology, the School of Speech-Language Pathology and Audiology and its Audiology and Speech Center, the Department of Public Administration and Urban Studies, the School of Social Work, the Continuing Education Office, the Office of International Programs, the Graduate School's Office, the Office of Research Services and Sponsored Programs, the Institute for Policy Studies offices, the Center for Health and Social Policy, and Taylor Institute for Direct Marketing.
 A University food service facility and a campus bookstore are in operation on the High Street level (third floor).

 Polymer Engineering Academic Center.
-This newly constructed 31,900 sq. ft. addition to the Olson Research Center houses departmental, faculty and graduate student offices, the Rubber Division offices of the American Chemical Society, classroom space and a 134-seat lecture hall.
+This 31,900 sq. ft. addition to the Olson Research Center houses departmental, faculty and graduate student offices, the Rubber Division offices of the American Chemical Society, classroom space and a 134-seat lecture hall.